lenincompres/DOM.create/README.md

 myElement.get('text');  // returns the innerText

 myElement.get('article');  // returns the array of article tag elements within someElement's immediate scope (or the one article element when there's just one)

+myElement.get('.nice'); // similar to myElement.querySelectorAll(), but returns an array of elements.
 ```